 “If you can remember the 60s, then you weren’t really there.”
 Lucky for those who can’t remember and those born too late, renowned rock 'n roll photographer, Dan Fong (Mktg.’70) was there, capturing much of Colorado’s counterculture movement in the mid-1960s and 1970s.

-The University Libraries Archives have acquired more than 140 photographs from Fong’s extensive career, including images from concerts at Folsom Field with the Doobie Brother, the Grateful Dead, and Country Joe McDonald, to the front steps of Norlin Library where bands like Mountain played shows for a crowd that covered nearly every inch of the Norlin Quad.“This guy is responsible for so many iconic photos of bands from the last 30 years,” singer-songwriter Michael McDonald of The Doobie Brothers and Steely Dan said of Fong.
+The University Libraries Archives have acquired more than 140 photographs from Fong’s extensive career, including images from concerts at Folsom Field with the Doobie Brothers, the Grateful Dead, and Country Joe McDonald, to the front steps of Norlin Library where bands like Mountain played shows for a crowd that covered nearly every inch of the Norlin Quad.“This guy is responsible for so many iconic photos of bands from the last 30 years,” singer-songwriter Michael McDonald of The Doobie Brothers and Steely Dan said of Fong.
 “Dan Fong is a true renaissance man in the world of rock ‘n’ roll.
 He is a great photographer, world-class chef, manager, promoter, and life- long friend.”

 “These photographs are amazing—they show the crowd sitting right at the feet of the performers which is just unheard of in music culture today for a band of that size,” said Megan Friedel, head of the Libraries Archives.